 At face value, SMRs may sound like a viable option–the smaller modules allow for scalability and greater siting flexibility.Duke Energy claims that flexibility will be necessary to support increased renewable deployment and achieve 2050 targets.
 For example, SMR advocates propose utilization in underserved, remote communities that lack access to reliable, affordable, and/or clean energy.

 Small Reactors, Big Questions

 Though they are small compared to conventional reactors, SMRs pose outsized radioactive danger and will produce significant amounts of nuclear waste.
-A recent study by a team that included a former U.S. Nuclear Regulatory Commission (NRC) chairperson and experts from Stanford University says that SMRs will actually generate up to 30 times more radioactive waste than conventional reactors.
-This waste would not be moved, but would be stored on site near the communities the utilities propose to serve.
+A recent study by the U.S. Nuclear Regulatory Commission and Stanford University says that SMRs will actually generate up to 30 times more radioactive waste than conventional reactors.
+This waste would not be moved, but would be stored on site near the communities utilities propose to serve.
 Duke Energy SMRs will face serious siting challenges, especially given the company’s track record of sloppily handling past energy waste –think of the coal ash spills which cost ratepayers $2.9 billion.

 SMRs Don’t Actually Exist Yet

 Perhaps the greatest current problem with SMRs is that they don’t actually exist.
 To date, SMRs have not been deployed anywhere in the world:

 - In 2020, Oregon-based company NuScale was approved to develop a demonstration project.
 It took six years to obtain this approval–the project was initially submitted back in 2014.

 - NuScale initially expected to deliver its first reactor in 2016, but the project design has changed (and downsized) many times throughout the development process.
 Current estimations project operationalization no sooner than 2029.